-Show at T those tax losses that were transferred after consolidation because the continuity of ownership or control tests were failed but the joining company satisfied the same business test.
+Write at E those tax losses that were transferred after consolidation because the continuity of ownership and control tests were failed but the joining company satisfied the same business test.
 For more information on the same business test, see 1 Tax losses transferred from joining entities (including head company) at consolidation in part A on page 2.

-Show at those tax losses that were transferred after consolidation by a trust.
+Write at F those tax losses that were transferred after consolidation by a trust.
 For more information on the trust loss legislation, see 1 Tax losses transferred from joining entities (including head company) at consolidation in part A on page 2.

-A consolidated group comes into existence on 1 July 2006.
-During the 2006-07 income year the following tax losses are transferred to the head company from joining entities which pass the loss transfer tests indicated.
+A consolidated group came into existence on 1 July 2007.
+During the 2007-08 income year the following tax losses were transferred to the head company from joining entities that passed the loss transfer tests indicated.

-Tax Transf er test pass ed

-Joining entity Joining time loss amount \$ Continuity of ownership Same business Other
+Joining entity Joining Tax loss amount \$ Transfer test passed

+time Continuity of ownership Same business Other

-X Company 1.7.2006 1,800 X 1
+X Company 1.7.2007 1,800 X 1

-Y Company 2.7.2006 2,300 X 1
+Y Company 2.7.2007 2,300 X 1

-Z Company 3.2.2007 7,800 1
+Z Company 3.2.2008 7,800 1

-A Fixed trust 8.6.2007 1,100 1
+A Fixed trust 8.6.2008 1,100 1

-B Non-fixed 8.6.2007 4,500 1
+B Non-fixed trust 8.6.2008 4,500 1

-trust

-As X Company's same business tax losses were transferred at consolidation, the amount transferred is recorded at B item 1.
+As X Company's same business tax losses were transferred at consolidation, the amount transferred is written at B item 1.

-3 TAX LOSSES UTILISED
+TAX LOSSES UTILISED

-- Do not include net capital losses, foreign source losses or film losses utilised at item 3. - Show net capital losses utilised at item 8, and foreign source losses utilised at part E, Foreign source losses (see page 30). - For the definition of a tax loss, see section 995-1 of the ITAA 1997.
+- Do not include net capital losses, foreign source losses or film losses utilised at item 3. - Show net capital losses utilised at item 8, and foreign source losses utilised at part E. Foreign source losses (see page 27). - For the definition of a tax loss, see section 995-1 of the ITAA 1997.

-This item requires information on the amount of tax losses, excluding film losses and foreign source losses, utilised.
+This item requires information on the amount of tax losses, excluding film losses and foreign source losses. utilised.
 A head company utilises a tax loss to the extent it is deducted from an amount of the head company's assessable income and net exempt income.